hogilkim/ShabroadAlphaTest/README.md

 August 2:
     Some small fixes: Program details page does not show whether the program is weekly based or term based.
 Now fixed.

+August 6:
+    start working on main page.
+Users will be able to search.

+August 7:
+    still working on main page, but I don't have any css basis.
+Need to learn css first.